navidmir/M202A_Project/README.md

 Fig. 1.
 Hardware Schematic

-In order to minimize thermal noise, traces are kept short and resistances are kept small.
+To minimize thermal noise, traces are kept short, and resistances are kept small.
 The purpose of R2 is to provide a DC path to ground for the input of the amplifier [1].
 R3 and C3 provide a low pass filter to reduce aliasing to the ADC, but the ADC has a built-in filter bank [2].
 In our case, it is configured as an FIR filter.

 Initial problems with the board were that the amplifier was configured with single-ended supply.
 A charge pump was added to produce a second negative supply.
-Analog functionality was verified with an LTSpice simulation with the schematic shown in Fig. 2.
+Analog functionality was verified with an LTspice simulation with the schematic shown in Fig. 2.
 The complete board CAD model is shown in Fig. 3 and an image of it is shown in Fig. 4.

 ![Diagram, schematic Description automatically generated](media/897ec0630073300f43d416eb41e7bb63.png)

-Fig. 2 LTSpice Simulation Schematic
+Fig. 2 LTspice Simulation Schematic

 ![A screenshot of a computer Description automatically generated with low confidence](media/f0541e3bd3a085f9fb9e8001a0d82932.png)